vieo-us/datacenter-pve-guide/README.md

 - Hosting environment using [Virtualmin](https://www.virtualmin.com/) which will also provide other services to the network including DNS, eMail and will be deployed in virtual machines run by the Proxmox VE cluster.
 - Virtual platform backups using [Proxmox Backup Server](https://www.proxmox.com/en/proxmox-backup-server/overview) installed on a dedicated node within the network.
 - Mail gateway using [Proxmox Mail Gateway](https://www.proxmox.com/en/proxmox-mail-gateway/overview) installed as a virtual machine run by the Proxmox VE cluster.
+- [Wireguard](https://www.wireguard.com/) technology will be used to create a management LAN between the PVE hosts to enable clustering and network management of critical PVE network functions.
+Multiple Wiregaurd networks will be deployed.

 Other platfroms and concepts will be demonstrated including:
 - Setting up multiple Development Workstations i.e. [MacOS](https://www.apple.com/macos/sonoma/), [Windows](https://www.microsoft.com/en-us/windows/windows-11?r=1), [Ubuntu](https://ubuntu.com/desktop) desktops for remote development support.